Terms & Conditions

 14.1 Each party warrants to the other that it is and will continue to be appropriately notified under the terms of any applicable Data Protection Legislation and any other relevant data protection laws, legislation and regulation.
 For the purposes of this clause, “personal data” and “processes” shall have the meanings given under Data Protection Legislation.

-14.2 Where the Agency processes personal data on behalf of the Client under the Contract including any other data requests received in writing, then the Agency shall:
+14.2 Where and only to the extent the Agency processes personal data on behalf of the Client under the Contract, where the Client is the controller of that data, then the Agency shall:

 (a) process such data solely in accordance with the Client’s instructions from time to time and in accordance with its duties under Data Protection Legislation;